 Rolling your ankle is not quite the same as spraining your ankle.
-When you roll it, it just starts to turn over and you feel a sharp pain, but your ankle will not be pushed far enough to damage your tendons or ligaments.
-The best tactic for treating a rolled ankle is just to use an ice pack.
+When you roll it, your ankle just starts to turn over.
+You will feel a sharp pain, but your ankle will not be pushed far enough to damage your tendons or ligaments.
+The best tactic for treating a rolled ankle is RICE: rest, ice, compression and elevation.
 It should be fine on its own in a few days.
 But, if it isn't, you may have sustained a...

-Spraining your ankle is slightly more severe, especially if you get a high ankle sprain. is a slightly more severe injury, especially if you get a high ankle sprain.
-This type of injury occurs when you twist your foot around significantly.
-Icing can be helpful.
-You will also want to tape your ankle for at least a week, and you need to stay off of it for two to three weeks so that it can heal.
+Spraining your ankle is a slightly more severe injury, especially if you get a high ankle sprain. is a slightly more severe injury, especially if you get a high ankle sprain.
+This type of injury occurs when you twist your foot in a big way.
+Icing can be helpful, and you will need to immobilize the ankle for at least a week.
+You will also need to stay off your injured ankle for two to three weeks so that it can heal.
 And you will need to visit your podiatrist to rule out a more significant injury, like a fracture.
 And to make sure that your ankle is immobilized in a way that allows proper healing.

 Scrapes and Cuts

 If you actually fall off of the treadmill, you could cut or scrape your arm.
-If it is not serious, just wash it out and apply antibiotic cream.
+If it is not serious, wash it out and apply antibiotic cream.
 You can then bandage the cut and get back to your run.
 And make sure to pay attention when you step on a treadmill.
 Falls off moving treads cause serious problems, including head injuries or even death.